isabella232/cf-networking-notes/policy.md

 ## Policy Agent API
 - GET `/app/:app_guid/whitelist`
-  * as the policy agent running on a diego cell, when a new app with `:app_guid` is created on my cell, then I do a GET from this endpoint that I will use to discriminate between packets on the wire
+  * as the policy agent running on a diego cell, when a new app with `:app_guid` is created on my cell, then I GET from this endpoint on the Policy Server that I will use to discriminate between packets on the wire
   Response:
   ```
   {